dbenitez-bcn/sharly/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Trouble shooting

+### iOS not working
+- Update your cocoapods to  to 1.9.1 or higher with `gem install cocoapods`
+- Delete `Podfile.lock`
+- Run `flutter pub get` in your terminal
+- Under ios folder run `Pod install`
+- Run the app in iOS